HeatherLTE/awaca_field_scripts/mira/README.md

 }

 ```
 This makes .gz files once the log files are older than one week or larger than 10M.
-The .gz files can be viewed using zcat.
+The .gz files can be viewed using zcat. .xz files can be viewed with xzcat.
 There will only ever be 3 weeks worth of logs in the log folder.

 The operation can be checked with
 ```
 sudo logrotate -f /etc/logrotate.d/awaca
 ```
-(forces the log rotation requested in the awaca file, even if the time period has not passed)
+(forces the log rotation requested in the awaca file, even if the time period has not passed, BUT doesn't apply global settings in logrotate.conf)
 ```
 sudo logrotate /etc/logrotate.conf --debug
 ```